Trustroots/trustroots/INSTALL.md

 $ npm run migrate     # Migrate database up
 ```

-...or simply `bash scripts/update.sh` which does this all for you.
+...or simply `./scripts/update.sh` which does this all for you.

 ## Running tests